smart-on-fhir/cumulus-library/docs/core-study-details.md

 Usually, you can resolve this by running the ETL process again for the encounters, making sure to include all associated resources.

+## Optional fields

+The core study includes several fields that are considered optional by FHIR/US core.
+These are included due to their general utility in clinical informatics studies.
+In practice, we have found that this data is usually present in FHIR exports from EHR systems, but note that it is not guaranteed that a study relying on these fields will work across multiple institutions without some additional work.

+Per resource, the optional fields are as follows:
+- Condition
+  - recordedDate
+  - encounter_ref
+- Encounter
+  - serviceType
+  - priority
+  - reasonCode
+  - dischargeDisposition
+- Observation
+  - dataAbsentReason
+- Observation - vital signs
+  - valueCodeableConcept
+  - interpretation
+- Patient
+  - US Core race extension
+  - US Core ethnicity extension

+## Deprecation Notice

+The `core__observation` table is currently deprecated, and will be removed in a future version.
+When possible, use one of the targeted profile tables (labs, vital signs) instead.

 ## core count tables

 ### core__count_condition_month